rje42/causl/README.md

 This package enables one to simulate from a _frugal parameterization_, that is one where we have a specific marginal causal quantity of interest and use something like a copula to model its dependence structure.
+More details can be found in Evans and Didelez (2024).

 ### Example: Marginal structural model